tsar-boomba/oxide/README.md

 ## Development

 This project uses a streamlined docker based workflow, making it portable to any environment with docker and it requires just one command to build the whole project.
+Optionally, you can use the provided cross-compilation tools with llvm and clang.

 ### Requirements

 - Deno
 - Rust
 - Docker (If using Docker for compilation)

-OR

-Build with native cross-compilation tools.
+- LLVM (If doing native cross-compilation)

 ### Building